GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ## Your role

-Your role in this competition is to analyze **solitaire.py** and find flaws in the code causing it to produce a high level of CO2 emissions.
+Your role in this competition is to analyse **solitaire.py** and find flaws in the code causing it to produce a high level of CO2 emissions.

 ## Installation Guide